1300 241 141

 Day 6

-After a final breakfast at Mungo Lodge we drive out of the desert to visit the confluence of Australia’s two longest rivers, the Murray and the Darling (Barka), at Wentworth.
-From here it’s back to Mildura airport or city hotel where you bid farewell around midday.
-Breakfast provided.
+After breakfast, depart Mungo and travel to Wentworth, where the Murray and Darling (Barka) rivers meet - a fitting conclusion to a journey through the waterways and deserts that shaped inland Australia.
+Return to Mildura around midday for onward connections.
 Note: This itinerary represents the most current information for this itinerary, including but not limited to the itinerary and price.
 The itinerary should be seen as a guide only.
 This itinerary may change at any time due to inclement weather, forces of nature and other circumstances beyond our control.
 Please refer to our terms and conditions for more information.